mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ```

 Since Haskell report says nothing about sign in numeric literals, basic
-parsers like `integer` do not parse sign.
+parsers like `decimal` do not parse sign.
 You can easily create parsers for
 signed numbers with the help of `signed`:

 ```haskell